 Clothing: Racers should have proper clothing and footwear.
 Clothing should be of synthetic materials (fleece & Polypropylene) used with an outer shell such as a wind breaker.
 You may want to place a spare set of clothing in your canoe in a waterproof bag to change into in the event of an upset canoe and or a cold/rainy day.

 Need to rent equipment?
 Contact Dave well in advance to check on availability.
 Gear for rent: 169 Old Town Discovery Canoes: $20.00, Life Jackets $5.00, straight shaft aluminum/plastic paddles $3.00 or $30.00 for canoe, two life jackets and three paddles.
 Note: East Grand will not have extra Mountain bikes to rent out.

 Staying overnight: If you are coming a long distance and prefer to come the night before.
-Please contact Dave for accommodation options.
-They range from pitching a tent on East Grand Lake, to lodging in the area.
+Options range from pitching a tent on East Grand Lake, to lodging in the area.

 Showers Available in the gym: You may want to take a shower after completing the outdoor course.

 Directions To East Grand High School: When coming from central and southern Maine, take 95 north to exit 227.
 In Lincoln, take a left onto Rt.
 6. Follow Rt.
 6 through town and east to Springfield.
 In Springfield, take a left onto Rt.
 169, bear right twice over the next 20+ miles for Danforth.
 In Danforth, cross over the train tracks go up over the hill and take a left onto Rt.
 1 north, the school is on the right.
 From the Houlton area and points north, take Rt.
 1 South to Danforth, the school is on the left.
 From Down East Maine, take Rt.
 1 north, Rt.
 1 makes a right turn in Danforth, turn right and the school is on the right.